Arlisha2019/Angular-Recipe-ShoppingList/README.md

 ### Want to view website? :point_right: [Recipe and Shopping List Link](http://food-recipe-foodlist.firebaseapp.com)

+##### Instructions
+Click on "Authenticate to sign up.
+Click on manage to "Fetch Data".

 # ReceiIngre

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.